WWM-EMRAN/DIHC_FeatureManager/README.md

 |fd | Frequency-domain features|
 |all| All features|

-As mentioned in "Features" subsection above.
+As mentioned in the "Features" subsection above.

 ### All Methods